deephacks/confit/readme.md

     </dependency>
 ```

-Configurable classes will now be validated AdminContext according to constraints annotations available
+Instances will now be validated by AdminContext when created, updated or deleted according to the constraints
-on configurable fields.
+annotations available on configurable fields.
 Custom
 [ConstraintValidator](http://docs.jboss.org/hibernate/stable/beanvalidation/api/javax/validation/ConstraintValidator.html)
 can also be used.